Availability × Performance × Quality

 This OEE indicator is related to the well-known TPM pillar Autonomous Maintenance.
 By empowering your operators to perform their jobs independently, you can reduce unplanned stops (breakdown time).

-A mobile-enabled Knowledge Management system that is accessible anytime, everywhere on the shop floor helps to resolve breakdowns faster.
-But even better would be: once a breakdown is detected, suggested solutions and checklists automatically pop up to save the operator time.
+A mobile-enabled Knowledge Management system that is accessible anytime, anywhere on the shop floor helps resolve breakdowns faster.
+And above all: once a breakdown is detected, suggested solutions and checklists automatically pop up to save the operator time.

 Long planned stops (changeovers, etc.) cause downtime on production lines, affecting your OEE.
 Correct and complete digital Standard Operating Procedures (SOPs) can help you limit this downtime to a minimum.
-Also, make sure SOPs are intuitive and interactive by e.g. offering the ability to add and annotate images and videos.
+Digital SOPs can be made even more intuitive and interactive by annotating them with images and videos.